 At first glance, it would seem that the human body is too complicated for artificial intelligence (AI) to comprehend.
 But Artificial Intelligence is quickly becoming one of the most critical technologies in healthcare with its ability to diagnose and predict disease.

 Some interesting examples include using machine learning algorithms to predict your risk of heart attack or stroke, spotting undiagnosed diabetes in emergency room patients, and synthesizing a virtual endocannabinoid system using artificial neural networks.
-It’s not surprising that the number of AI providers has grown four-fold over the past five years; this is expected to continue as insurers and payers move away from fee-for-service payments for healthcare services towards more value-based models.
+It’s not surprising that the number of AI providers has grown four-fold over the past five years; this is expected to continue as insurers and payers move away from fee-for-service payments for healthcare services toward more value-based models.

 (Image Source: Forbes)